ajmalkoti/ajmalkoti.github.io/tutorials/tex_hacks/tex_tikz_examples.md

 As shown the code must include the command ``` \usepackage{tikz}``` in preamble.
 The code between the ```\begin{tikzpicture}  --- \end{tikzpicture}``` is the code to be drawn.
-The other command are defined in follwoing parts
+The other command are defined in following parts

 **Basic commands in Tikz are**
 * \draw  : Used to draw the curves (borders only)